 In the early seventies the 'Northern' was the venue for the Pro-celebrity Snooker programme televised by Yorkshire TV in the centre arena with celebrities such as Les Dawson, Fred Trueman, Bill Maynard and Kenny Lynch.
 There was always a demand to sit on the front row in the hope of being seen on television and also to be closer to the stars.

 Northern Snooker Centre operates on a local, national and international basis.
 Contributing to the local community by sponsoring most of the snooker, billiards and pool events at both the Leeds and Yorkshire levels.
 Also nationally and internationally hosting events such as the World Ladies Snooker, the Home Internationals and the World Billiards bringing people into Leeds from over 40 countries for up to 2 weeks at a time.

-Over the 40 plus years the club has welcomed most of the well known snooker players from Fred Davis, Ray Reardon, Alex Higgins, Cliff Thorburn, Dennis Taylor, Jimmy White, Stephen Hendry to more recently Ronnie O'Sullivan, James Wattana and Neil Robertson.
+Over the 40 plus years the club has welcomed most of the well known snooker players from Fred Davis, Ray Reardon, Alex Higgins, Cliff Thorburn, Dennis Taylor, Jimmy White, Stephen Hendry to more recently Ronnie O'Sullivan, James Wattana, Neil Robertson and Judd Trump.
 To celebrate the 40th anniversary, six times World Champion Steve Davis returned to the 'Northern' to play and rename the centre arena as 'The Paul Hunter Arena' in memory of the late Leeds snooker hero.
 Paul started his snooker career playing as a young boy at the club and movingly, the Hunter family donated the marvellous Masters trophy won by Paul to the club to display.